For direction on contracting see UW–Madison Purchasing.

 Once a contract is drafted or presented, Risk Management is available to work as needed with the respective signature authority or designee to provide review on contractual issues related to risk management such as insurance coverage for employees and agents, vendor insurance requirements, indemnification issues, workers compensation coverages, certificates of insurance, contractual liability program and other related issues.

-Please review the Vice Chancellor of Finance and Administration Signature Authority Memo for information on who is authorized to sign contracts on behalf of the University.
+Please review the Vice Chancellor of Finance and Administration Signature Authority Memo (PDF) for information on who is authorized to sign contracts on behalf of the University.

 Contractual Liability Concerns